-NY attorney general subpoena’s Trump’s longtime assistant
+Trump’s longtime assistant subpoenaed by NY attorney general

 Graff left Trump’s company, the Trump Organization, in April 2021, but was among several people involved in keeping his records who provided affidavits to Trump’s lawyers late Friday as they sought to have his contempt order lifted.

 Graff, who started working for Trump in 1987, has been described as his gatekeeper and right hand.
-Trump’s former personal lawyer, Michael Cohen, wrote in his book that she had her own office at Trump Tower with a large filing cabinet containing folders on various issues pertaining to Trump.
+Trump’s former personal lawyer, Michael Cohen, wrote in his book that she had her own Trump Tower office with a large filing cabinet containing folders on various issues pertaining to Trump.

-Amer said James’ office wants to question Graff under oath, in part, because her affidavit only described the company’s retention and preservation practices for some of Trump’s records, and lacked detail about how his Statements of Financial Condition were handled.
+Amer said James’ office wants to question Graff under oath, in part, because her affidavit only described the company’s retention and preservation practices for some of Trump’s records, and lacked detail about how his financial statements were handled.

 “Did (Trump) ever review the statement in draft form before he signed the final version each year?”
 Amer wrote, listing questions left unanswered by Graff’s affidavit.